Benjamin Netanyahu, Joseph Gutnick.

 (photo credit: EZRA LANDAU)

-Gutnick revealed that he has built a relationship with Shaked in recent years and pledged his resources to her success.
-He chose Shaked because of her right-wing views, her leadership, her ability to unite Israelis as a secular Jew who respects religion, and because he believes the time has come for Israel to have its second female prime minister after Golda Meir.
+Gutnick backs Shaked because of her right-wing views, her leadership, her ability to unite Israelis as a secular Jew who respects religion, and because he believes the time has come for Israel to have its second female prime minister after Golda Meir.

-“I am very happy to endorse her to be Bibi’s heir,” Gutnick said.
+“I am very happy to endorse her to be Bibi’s heir,” Gutnick said last July.
 “Only when Bibi leaves should she then lead the Likud.
 I fully endorse her as the next prime minister only after Bibi leaves.”

-“He should encourage Shaked for the sake of shleimut ha’aretz (maintaining all of the Land of Israel) and the Jewish world, because he has no chance to be prime minister, and he can be foreign minister,” Gutnick said.
+Gutnick said at the time that Bennett should not “be selfish” and “should encourage Shaked for the sake of shleimut ha’aretz (maintaining all of the Land of Israel) and the Jewish world, because he has no chance to be prime minister.”

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>